 Microbubble Surface tension and gas pressure

 The gas pressure inside a small bubble is higher than in a large bubble, therefore the surface tension of a small bubble is higher as well.
-For this reason the gas of a small bubble dissolves quicker than that of a large bubble.
-Small bubble rise slower than large bubbles to the top of the water surface, because of this extra time the gas transport from bubble to liquid is more efficient.
-Small bubble coalescence less (stick less together) than large bubbles, this is beneficial because when bubbles get bigger they raise quicker to the surface giving them less time for gas transport.
+For this reason, the gas of a small bubble dissolves quicker than that of a large bubble.
+Small bubble rises slower than large bubbles to the top of the water surface, because of this extra time the gas transport from bubble to liquid is more efficient.
+Small bubble coalescence less (stick less together) than large bubbles, this is beneficial because when bubbles get bigger, they raise quicker to the surface giving them less time for gas transport.

 In the table below examples are given of the pressure inside the bubble depending on the size of the bubble, the calculations are based on the Young-Laplace equation.